twpayne/chezmoi/docs/CONTRIBUTING.md

 ## Generated code

-chezmoi generates shell completions, embedded files, and the website from a single source of truth.
+chezmoi generates shell completions, the install script, and the website from a single source of truth.
 You must run

-    make completions
+    make generate

 if you change includes any of the following:

-* Add or modify a command.
+* Adds or modifies a command.
-* Add or modify a command's flags.
+* Adds or modifies a command's flags.
+* Adds or modifies the list of supported OSs and architectures.
+* Modifies the install script template.

 chezmoi's continuous integration verifies that all generated files are up to date.
 Changes to generated files should be included in the commit that modifies